What is "Sustainable Fashion" ?

 (that is inherently designed zero waste due to the nature of knitting),

-featuring a line of locally sourced fibers, utilizing Fibershed principles.
+featuring a line of locally sourced fibers, guided by Fibershed principles.

 To seek out more on what Sustainable & Regenerative Fashion is,